History of INM

 INM’s mission is to facilitate the education of all these notaries.

 History of The Informed Notaries of Maine Organization

 The Informed Notaries of Maine (INM) was founded in April of 1993.
 There was a growing need in the state for informed and educated notaries public.
-At the urging of the Secretary of State and with the help of that office, a letter of interest was sent to a random group of commissioned notaries seeking a level of interest in the formation of such an organization.
+In conjunction with the Secretary of State’s office, a letter of interest was sent to a random group of commissioned notaries seeking a level of interest in the formation of such an organization.

 As noted above, INM is a non-political and non-sectarian corporation that was formed as a non-profit, tax-exempt corporation under Section 501(c)(3) of the Internal Revenue Code whose sole purpose is to serve to promote the status of Notaries Public.

 Over the past 25 years, we have had many board members and executive officers.
 Each year we elect the new officers of the board.
 The directors control and direct all affairs of the organization, including the power and authority to exercise all acts and provisions of the INM bylaws and to any regulations made by the directors.
 The Executive Committee, streamline governable information and procedures, but still require direction from the full Board.
 As specified in our INM bylaws, the Executive Committee facilitates decision making between board meetings or in crisis circumstances.
 The committee complements and improve the Board’s effectiveness and it does not compete with it.

 Any person holding a current, valid commission to serve as a Notary Public is eligible to apply for membership with INM.
 Only valid Maine Commissioned Notaries have voting rights within the organization.
 All members have equal rights to voting, with the exception of honorary members.